Update: The 2025 KF Washington DC Polish Film Festival Winners Are…

-Join Us for the 2nd Annual Kosciuszko Foundation Washington DC Polish Film Festival â March 4â9, 2025!
+The 2nd Annual Kosciuszko Foundation Washington DC Polish Film Festival was held March 4â9, 2025.

 The 2025 Kosciuszko Foundation Washington DC Polish Film Festival LineUp: